Skip to content Skip to sidebar Skip to footer

 Hair Loss and Shedding

 Constant scratching and licking can also lead to hair loss.
-You may notice bald patches, thinning fur, or more shedding than usual.
+You may notice bald patches, thinning fur, or increased shedding.
 This can make your dog’s coat look unhealthy and leave their skin even more exposed to allergens.

 Ear Problems Linked to Allergies